 Third, an adaptive data collection mechanism may itself be ``poorly" designed and hence result in wrong propensities: $e_t(x,w)$ is small when $w$ is in fact the best action for context $x$.
-This ``poor" design can arise for different reasons; for instance, it could be that an ineffective adaptive exploration scheme is used, hence resulting in over-exploiting/under-exploring actions it should not have.
-Since contextual bandits rely on learning a complex outcome surface $\mu(\cdot,w_k)$ for each $k$, most commonly used algorithms rely on specifying and estimating a parametric model for $\mu$, making misspecification a real possibility.
-Alternatively, it could be that the data was collected to answer a specific inferential question and hence the data-collecting process was steered on a particular direction.
-Regardless of the cause, when this occurs, the policy learner will see very few samples on the good actions but many samples on the bad actions, in effect reducing the overall useful samples and yielding larger uncertainty about what action is actually good for which context.
-Note that this is an issue that the policy learner must face, because it has no control over what the data-collector does in collecting the data,\footnote{If the policy learner is the same as the data-collector, then it should instead focus on adaptive experiment design or online adaptive learning, rather than offline policy learning, although there are scenarios where the data-collector has multiple objectives, and thus does not optimize for policy learning during the experiment.} and hence must design policy learning methods that are robust to a wide class of adaptive data-collection mechanisms, good or bad from its own perspective.
+This ``poor" design can arise for different reasons; for instance, it could be that an ineffective adaptive exploration scheme is used, resulting in over-exploiting certain actions and under-exploring others.
+Since contextual bandits rely on learning a complex outcome surface $\mu(\cdot,w)$ for each action $w$, most commonly used algorithms rely on specifying and estimating a parametric model for $\mu$, making misspecification a real possibility.
+Alternatively, it could be that the data were collected to answer a specific inferential question and hence the data-collection process was steered towards a particular direction.
+Regardless of the cause, when this occurs, the policy learner will see very few samples on the good actions but many samples on the bad actions, in effect reducing the overall useful samples and yielding larger uncertainty about which action is actually good for which context.
+This is a risk that the policy learner should address, because it has no control over what the data-collector does in collecting the data.\footnote{If the policy learner also plays the role of collecting data, it should instead focus on adaptive experimental design or online adaptive learning, rather than offline policy learning, although there are scenarios where the data-collector has multiple objectives and thus does not optimize for policy learning during the experiment.} Hence, policy learning methods should be robust to a wide class of adaptive data-collection mechanisms, good or bad from the policy learner's own perspective.

 Situated in this challenging and under-explored landscape, we aim to make initial progress into confronting these challenges and focus on developing finite-sample regret bounds that shed light on the design and implementation of efficient policy learning using adaptively collected data.